AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/map-editor-create-map.md

 ---
 # Create a map {#id176FEN0D05Z}

+>[!INFO]
+>
+>From 2025.11.0 release, **Repository** is renamed to **Explorer**.
+For On-Premise setup, it continues to be available as Repository till 5.1 release of Experience Manager Guides.

 Adobe Experience Manager Guides provides two out-of-the-box map templates - DITA map and Bookmap.
 You can also create your own map templates and share those with your authors to create map files.

 Perform the following steps to create a map:

-1. In the Repository panel, select the **New file** icon and then select **DITA Map** from the dropdown menu.
+1. In the Explorer panel, select the **New file** icon and then select **DITA Map** from the dropdown menu.

     ![](images/create-map-options.png){align="left"}

-    You can also access this option from the [Experience Manager Guides Home page](./intro-home-page.md) and the options menu of a folder in the Repository view.
+    You can also access this option from the [Experience Manager Guides Home page](./intro-home-page.md) and the options menu of a folder in the Explorer view.

 2. The **New map** dialog box is displayed.